 - Mailing Lists: ask questions about Spark here

 - AMP Camps: a series of training camps at UC Berkeley that featured talks and exercises about Spark, Spark Streaming, Mesos, and more.
-Videos, slides and exercises are available online for free.
+Videos, are available online for free.

 - Code Examples: more are also available in the